awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 1. Complete the wizard\.

-If you create other instances that you want to configure using Systems Manager, you must specify the instance profile for each instance\.
+If you create other instances that you want to configure using Systems Manager, specify the instance profile for each instance\.

 ## Attach the Systems Manager instance profile to an existing instance \(console\)<a name="setup-launch-managed-instance-existing"></a>